lf-edge/ekuiper/docs/en_US/restapi/services.md

-Kuiper REST api allows you to manage external services, such as registering, deleting and listing services, listing external functions.
+eKuiper REST api allows you to manage external services, such as registering, deleting and listing services, listing external functions.

 ## Register external services